ArtezGDA/Course-Material/Lesson_04_Scraping_Tips_Tricks.md

 - Scrape from a list of `url`s
 - Scrape from 1 (top) url -> creates list of urls.
 Then scrape each and all of them
 	- E.g. paging example
+	- E.g. Scrape list of countries -> for each country scrape list of cities -> for each city scrape the population

 ## Convert and validate `json`